 When the Chart >> Lock Fill Space option is enabled, the fill space on the right side of the chart will not change due to any new data or scrolling.
 This option can also be found in the Chart >> Chart Settings window.

-When Lock Fill Space option is not enabled, you can modify the amount of fill space and the fill space will be filled in as new data arrives.
+When Lock Fill Space option is not enabled, you can modify the amount of fill space and the fill space will be filled in as new bars are added to the chart.

 Chart Drawings and Studies in the Right Side Fill Space

 The right side fill space can be used for Chart Drawings and some Studies are capable of drawing into this space as well.
 This is also known as the forward projection area.

 For example, the Time Line study can be set to be drawn in the forward projection area as well as where there are existing chart bars.

 Chart Drawing tools can be drawn in the Forward Projection Area.

 Follow the instructions below to remove the fill space on the right side of the chart.
 However, based upon the amount of loaded data in the chart, there may still be space on the right side of the chart even after following the below instructions.